ataylor89/Math2025/rsa/README.md

 When the n values are high enough (unfathomably high) it is very difficult to derive p and q from n.

-If a hacker is unable to derive p and q values from n values, then they won't be able to decipher our code.
+If a hacker is unable to derive p and q values from n values (i.e. factor the n values), then they won't be able to decipher our code.